-Also, according to BCs Influenza Prevention Policy, HCPs who have not received and influenza vaccination must wear a mask whenever they are in patient care areas during the influenza season.
-Regulation
+Also, according to BCs Influenza Prevention Policy, HCPs who have not received an influenza vaccination must wear a mask whenever they are in patient care areas during the influenza season.
+Policy

-Healthcare providers need to avoid touching their eyes or nose with their hands to prevent selfinoculation with pathogens.
+Health care providers need to avoid touching their eyes or nose with their hands to prevent self-inoculation with pathogens.
 Facial protection may be a helpful barrier in minimizing this mode of transmission.
 Use examination procedures that minimize exposure to droplets (e.g. sitting next to rather than in front of a coughing patient when providing care, or performing auscultations from behind).
 GPS